-Knowing where reliable audio manufacturers produce their audio equipment, gear, and accessories like Polk Audio can be pretty interesting especially because these types of businesses have a reputation of changing ownership and manufacturing origins so often!
-Although a huge amount of engineering and design progress was made in the USA in terms of audio technology, audio-based businesses may vary their facility locations to cut some expenses and taxes in an attempt to reduce their products’ selling price.
+Knowing where reliable audio manufacturers produce their audio equipment, gear, and accessories like Polk Audio can be pretty interesting, especially because these types of businesses have a reputation for changing ownership and manufacturing origins so often!
+Although a huge amount of engineering and design progress was made in the USA in terms of audio technology, audio-based businesses may vary their facility locations to cut some expenses and taxes in an attempt to reduce their products’ selling prices.
 Moreover, some audiophiles rely on minacious information regarding a product’s precedence before placing an order.

 For instance, a substantial amount of consumers value higher quality materials from places they’re more familiar with.
 For example, AKG used to produce all their headphones in Austria, which was something most Austrians took pride in.
 Still, when the company shifted its production overseas, some surprised customers noted a slight quality decrease in the company’s headphone quality.
 Since products from Polk Audio were mainly manufactured and designed in the US only to later shift to cheaper foreign manufacturing, did their quality go astray as well?

 Yes, Polk Audio is American-based, but they do manufacture overseas.
 Since Polk Audio is an American company, most of its first audio gear emerged in the US, featuring American-made design.
 Hence, much of their stock appealed to American audiophiles for their display of material and craftsmanship quality.
 Still, the company produces somewhat sturdy and modern soundbars, speakers, built-in, outdoor, and even audio systems for cars and boats.
 However, some changes took place concerning Polk Audio’s manufacturing location, administration, and customer care.